NyCodeGHG/scanservjs/README.md

 Copyright 2016-2021 [Sam Strachan](https://github.com/sbs20)

+## Why this fork?

+This fork fixes some issues regarding HP printers.

 ## What people are saying

 > I've decided to switch to using only this, I find using this in a browser is